camaraproject/Governance/documentation/API-onboarding.md

 Upon receiving the API proposal and notification from the API Backlog WG, the Steering Committee studies the proposal and votes it at the Steering Committee meeting.

 - No-Go!
 Objecting companies shall provide justifications why.
-The API proposal is rejected and will not be included in any API Sub Project.
+The API proposal is rejected and will not be included in any API Sub Project, and shall be removed from the API Backlog
+- Return for changes: The Steering Commitee requires clarification on the API proposal, or has identified gaps that need addressing.
+The Steering Committee shall ask the API supporters to complete these changes before re-submission for approval.
 - Go!
 In this case, the Steering Committee shall specify whether the API proposal is to be hosted by a new or existing Sub Project.

 Main tenets for Steering Committee voting: